sandbochs/ng-directive-componentization-composition/post.md

         scope: {
           twoWay: '@'
         },
-        template: '<div>{{oneWay}}</div>',
+        template: '<div>{{ oneWay }}</div>',
         link: function (scope) {
           scope.twoWay.value = 'newValue';
         }
       }
     }

 which can then be invoked with

     <reference-bound two-way="outerValue"/>
 There are several things to note here.
 The first is that unlike in the attribute example, interpolation is unnecessary as object references are passed directly.
 The second is that any changes to `scope.twoWay` in the directive will propagate to `scope.$parent.outerValue` (the outer scope), while any other changes to the directive scope not also listed on the isolate scope will not.

 The third and final method of passing information into a directive's isolate scope is known as expression binding or (in my head) block binding (my Ruby is shining through and I can't resist.
 Also that analogy helped me grasp it to begin with).
 It is represented by the `&` symbol and is used to pass function references in the parent scope.